AviSynth

 AviSynth is a frameserver program for Microsoft Windows, Linux and macOS initially developed by Ben Rudiak-Gould, Edwin van Eggelen, Klaus Post, Richard Berg and Ian Brabham in May 2000 and later picked up and maintained by the open source community which is still active nowadays.
-It is free software under GNU GPL license.
+It is free software licensed under the GNU General Public License.

 Scripting video editor

 AviSynth acts as a non-linear video editor controlled entirely by scripting (without a GUI).
 It emulates an AVI video file (or WAV audio file) as seen by the VFW downstream application, which is typically a media player, video editing software, or an encoder.

 AviSynth is built upon filters, which are much like DirectShow filters, but with a different binary interface.
 Filter capabilities include cropping, deinterlacing, inverse telecine, working with still images, doing basic color grading, reducing video noise, and many other things.
 AviSynth also performs traditional video editing tasks like cutting, trimming and re-sequencing segments.